Are you a new cat owner?

 So, let’s get started, shall we?

 Kittens are considered to be adults when they are around 12 months of age.
-However, various factors help determine when your kitty will stop growing for good.
+However, there are various factors that help determine when your kitty will stop growing for good.
 In fact, for some breeds, it doesn’t happen for several years!

-But, most cats continue growing even past their first birthday, but, it is slower than usual and isn’t nearly as noticeable as it is during the first few months.
+But, most cats continue growing even past their first birthday, but, it is slower than normal and isn’t nearly as noticeably as it is during the first few months.